-A second change only applies to students tardy to school.
-Currently only after a student is tardy 3 times to a class does the teacher write a referral and the student gets three days after school detention; one day for each tardy.
-The lack of immediate consequences seems to make a certain population of students think they can "be tardy" without consequences.
-Thus beginning January 23, 2017, once all the students are warned at our January Positive Behavior Assemblies, we will start issuing immediate referrals of one day for each tardy infraction.
-This will be in effect for all class periods.
-If there is a reason for a first period tardy, please bring a parent/guardian signed note to the grade level VP within the three days.
+Beginning January 23, 2017, students have been doing a much better job of getting to classes on time.
+We are issuing immediate referrals for each tardy infraction.
+This is in effect for all class periods.
+If there is a reason for a first period tardy, please send a parent/guardian signed note to the grade level VP within the three days.
 Students who are tardy miss valuable educational time; hence our focus on academics wants to discourage this "tardy" pattern of behavior.
 Students with excessive, repeated tardies will receive further consequences.
 As high school students the detention is after school and will require alternate transportation home.

 As always please let any member of the administrative team know if you have any questions and check us out on our Web site (Kauaihigh.org) and Facebook information.